theripper93/theripper-premium-hub/premium-changelogs/foundry-taskbar.md

+## Version 4.0.5
+- Updated bring to top workflow to use internal data instead of relying on reading from the DOM

 ## Version 4.0.4
 - Added system to try to catch the currently reported issue with windows not beeing able to be toggled